The Flying Fickle Finger of Fate

 One of the things Padma spoke of during the episode on Indian food was the difficulty she has in getting her daughter to really appreciate her Indian food and culture.
 I can certainly sympathize with this notion with respect to our four children.
 Not only was our eldest born outside Canada, but they all spent their childhood years outside Canada.
 So, the connection that I have to my roots was difficult to pass on to them.
 I knew they would come back to Canada so this did not concern me overly.
 They would be immersed in Canadian culture.
 Today, three live in Toronto and our youngest is in Montréal.

-As our family grew, it become impossible to keep up with our quasi-bilingual education and English quickly took over.
+As our family grew, it became impossible to keep up with our quasi-bilingual education and English quickly took over.
 But, our children grew up eating Chinese food cooked, ironically, by a white man whose roots in Canada go back at least six generations to Acadia and New France.
-Their comfort foods include chow mein, various stir fried dishes, Chinese hot pot, gwun chow ngow haw, char siu, and yum cha.
-They also loved the Thai curries and Japanese dishes I also learned to cook.
+Their comfort foods include chow mein, various stir-fried dishes, Chinese hot pot, gwun chow ngow haw, char siu, and yum cha.
+They also loved the Thai curries and Japanese dishes I learned to cook.

 Reflection Inception: Reflecting on Reflection